xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

 Exception: When the poll has been opened for more than 6 hours, it is automatically closed.

 As an added optimization, questions that have already been displayed are unloaded from memory.

+For our session management, we used the jsonwebtoken module.
+It allows the storage of the entire session on the client side.
+The session is signed using a secret known only to the server in order to prevent clients from modifying its session data.